faroh7979/basic_console_ecommerce/README.md

 Should fix the following:
 - two screens on the starting
 - now use top screen in order to be able to show the png files, should search for some fix
+- for every purchase do not clear the in stock quantity for the selected product.
+Overwrite it!